Sean Gallagher (baseball): San Diego Padres

-In July 2009, it was announced that he will be sent to the San Diego Padres as the player to be named later in the trade for Scott Hairston.
+On July 28, 2009, it was announced that he will be sent to the San Diego Padres as the player to be named later in the trade for Scott Hairston.
 On September 7, he made his Padres debut.
 He went 2–0 in eight relief appearances for the Padres in '09.

-On July 1, 2010, Gallagher was designated for assignment after Matt Stairs and Tim Stauffer were activated from the 15-Day DL.
+On July 1, 2010, Gallagher was designated for assignment after Matt Stairs and Tim Stauffer were activated from the 15-Day disabled list.

 Pittsburgh Pirates

 On July 7, 2010, Pittsburgh Pirates acquired Gallagher from the Padres for cash considerations.
 After the season, the Pirates outrighted Gallagher off of the 40-man roster to Triple-A, but invited him to 2011 spring training.
-He spent the entire season with the AAA Indianapolis Indians.
+He spent the entire season with the Triple-A Indianapolis Indians.

 Cincinnati Reds

 Gallagher signed a minor league contract with the Cincinnati Reds on December 9, 2011.
-He spent the year at Triple-A Louisville, where in 26 starts, he went 10-9 with a 4.92 ERA, striking out 84 in 139 innings.
+He spent the year with the Triple-A Louisville Bats, where in 26 starts, he went 10–9 with a 4.92 ERA, striking out 84 in 139 innings.